Freedom of Information Publication Scheme

 Teaching and learning strategy

-Information relating to the College’s teaching and learning strategy may be found on the following website: www.cai.cam.ac.uk/undergraduate/teaching
+See information relating to the College’s teaching and learning strategy.

 Academic quality and standards

-The College adheres to the policies set out by the University of Cambridge.
-For further information, see the following web page:
+The College adheres to policies for academic quality and standards set out by the University of Cambridge.

-Information about College procedures is available upon request.
+Information about other academic College procedures is available upon request.

 The minutes of the College’s Education and Research Committee are available upon request.